What is Bereavement Support Payment?

 - Your Homes Newcastle (YHN) give YHN tenants benefits and debt advice.

 - Newcastle Welfare Rights Service have self help material on their website

 - Search Newcastle give benefits advice to older people in the West of Newcastle

 - Find more about benefit advice services in Newcastle

 Other Useful Information

 You may also find it useful to read our sections on:

 - Arranging a funeral

 - Money Advice Service provides online information on the full range of benefits that you may be entitled to.
 This also includes where to find more help and advice.

 - Cheques are no longer used to pay state benefits and Pension credit.
-Please visit the Simple Payment Service article on Information Now for more details on the service available to those unable to use bank accounts.
+Please visit the Payment Exception Service article on Information NOW for more details on the service available to those unable to use bank accounts.